dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

 - Reusable Private IPs for each instance
 - Load Balancer with HTTP to HTTPS redirect
 - SSL Certificate for HTTPS connections
+- Web Application Firewall (WAF) that blocks traffic by default and allows only specific paths

 ### Software (Ansible)
 - Java 11 (on all instances)